tac0turtle/squifi/README.md

 Squifi has multiple types of funds a user can create.
 All funds have a max that when reached depositors will not be able to deposit.

-- FundMe
+- Raise
-  - FundMe is  exactly what it sounds like.
-A way to fund yourself.
+  - A raise is  exactly what it sounds like.
+A way to raise funds for a single cause.
 There are countless use cases for this type of fund a few are:
     - Health Bills
     - Tuition
-  - FundMe's can also be used to help pool money with your friends for a group trip.
+  - Raises can also be used to help pool money with your friends for a group trip.

-- Raise
+- Pool
-  - A raise can be private or public.
+  - A pool can be private or public.
 There are associated shares to a raise.
-This represents
+A pool is seen as a long standing fund where friends / stakeholders can create and vote on proposals which democractically decides where funds can be redirected.
-    - A private raise has a list of address that are allowed to deposit.
+    - A private pool has a list of address that are allowed to deposit.
 The owner of the fund has to add the address to the list in order for the depositor to deposit.
 This can be a way to integrate KYC/AML.
-    - A public raise allows anyone to deposit.
+    - A public pool allows anyone to deposit.

 - ETF
   - Coming soon..